 The desolate geography between Bolivia and Chile.

-Furthermore, Tupiza, with its evocative Wild West setting, is a destination in its own right whereas Uyuni has truly nothing to show for in terms of worthy tourist attractions.
+Furthermore, Tupiza, with its evocative Wild West setting, is a destination in its own right, whereas Uyuni has truly nothing to offer in terms of worthy tourist attractions.

-Even though Tupiza is superior compared to Uyuni, their tours run a day or so longer and therefore end up costing more money and time.
+Even though Tupiza is superior to Uyuni, their tours run a day or so longer and, therefore, cost more money and time.

-If you end up choosing Tupiza, devote at least a day or two exploring the outdoors located in the outskirts of town either on foot or horseback.
+If you choose Tupiza, spend at least a day or two exploring the outdoors on foot or horseback located on the outskirts of town.

 The 5 essentials tips you need to know before your trip to salar de uyuni (Tupiza)